akka/akka-projection/docs/src/main/paradox/cassandra.md

 ## at-least-once

 The offset is stored after the envelope has been processed and giving at-least-once processing semantics.
-This means that if the projection is restarted from previously stored offset some elements may be processed more than once.
+This means that if the projection is restarted from a previously stored offset some elements may be processed more than once.

 Scala